kyokokj/uber-eats-ish/README.md

 # README

-This application is like Uber eats.
+This application is Uber eats -ish app.
 Main purpose is studying React so I didn't code Server side so much.
+(My background: Rails experience 3years , but no experience with React)

 - I've learnt ...
-  How to make separately server-side and client-side
+  How to use react with Rails.
+  -- There're some ways to use react with Rails and I chose the way using Rails-API this time.

 - Version
   Ruby v2.5.7